 Use our address search tool to view your curbside recycling collection schedule and nearest Recycle BC depots.
 You can also sign up for reminders and import your schedule into your online calendar.

-Use your other blue box for paper products, including printed paper (flyers, magazines, envelopes, etc.), paper packaging that held dry products (shoes, crackers, eggs, etc.), and cardboard.
-Corrugated cardboard that does not fit in this bag can be flattened, cut into pieces smaller than 30 x 30 inches (76 x 76 cm), and stacked between recycling containers.
+- Use one blue box or yellow bag for paper and packaging that held dry products (shoes, crackers, etc.).
+Corrugated cardboard that does not fit in this box or bag can be flattened, cut into pieces smaller than 30 x 30 inches (76 x 76 cm), and stacked between recycling containers.

 Sorting materials properly into three categories can reduce the amount of contamination in the recycling streams and ensure that more of the materials collected are successfully recycled.
 Glass bottles and jars can break easily with small pieces becoming embedded in other material resulting in contamination.
 Proper sorting will also reduce the health and safety risk for drivers.